terenzio/vfs/README.md

 ## Setup

-1) Clone or unzip the repository
+1) Clone or unzip the repository.
 2) Make sure that Golang 1.20+ is installed on your system.
 3) Enter into the /cmd directory by using the following command on a Unix-like system:
     ```